All Episodes

 Everything Barack Obama has done has done great damage to our economy.

-Everything Obama has done has resulted in a slowdown and then a further slowdown than another slowdown of the United States economy and a shrinkage of the private sector.
+Every single policy from the stimulus on, everything Obama has done has resulted in a slowdown and then a further slowdown, then another slowdown of the United States economy and a shrinkage of the private sector.

-People don't want to believe that we have people here that want to rule, not government, that want to succumb to their authoritarian instincts and their dictatorial instincts.
+People don't want to believe that we have people here that want to rule, not govern, that want to succumb to their authoritarian instincts and their dictatorial instincts.

 It's exactly what we have.